Skip to main content

 ConfigJSON/YAML parsingType-safe Kotlin interface

-6. Example: A Fully Working Cereal Script
+A Working Cereal Script

 class MyScript : Script<MyScriptConfig> {